 Once the jet lag wears off and you figure out how to navigate the city from your apartment to your workspace, the time difference can really set in.
 In our case, Barcelona was 9 hours ahead of our corporate office in California.

 As we ended our workdays in Barcelona, people back in the U.S. were just getting up and starting theirs.
-The nine-hour difference really put into perspective what it means to work with people and have clients all over the world.
-For our Ukrainian coworkers, the time difference was only 1 hour.
+The nine-hour difference really put into perspective what it means to work with and have clients all over the world.
+(For our Ukrainian coworkers, the time difference was only 1 hour.)

 Being open to making adjustments in your schedule is an essential aspect of modern business, especially business file sharing.
-With the growing number of businesses in over 100 countries who use ExaVault for FTP and file sharing, this trip gave us a look into our customers’ schedules.
+With the growing number of businesses in over 100 countries who use ExaVault for FTP and critical file transfers, this trip gave us a look into our customers’ schedules.

 Spaces like Sheltair can provide a peaceful environment conducive to working while dealing with jet lag and other distractions a new city can offer.
 When booking a coworking space abroad, look for one that includes secure WiFi, whiteboards, and screens in case you need to present what you are working on with the group.
 A coffee maker and drinking water are additional perks that are nice to have in a workspace.

-You’ve got the space and the time zone under control, let’s go over a few smart tools that can keep communication flowing.
+You’ve got the space and the time zone under control.
+Now, let’s go over a few smart tools that can keep communication flowing.

 Keep on top of tasks no matter what time zone you are in with the proper tools.
 Smartphones are great for keeping in touch.
 The only drawback when traveling is paying for the service.
 There are a few tricks to keep the cost down.